At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Recurrence and null recurrence

 Consider the function $\widetilde L(x)$ which is zero for negative $x$ and

-which is an unboundedly increasing function because $e^{-\widetilde R(x)}$ is assumed to be non-integrable.
-When we apply the next general theorem to particular regular functions $r$'s in Corollaries \ref{cor:rec} and \ref{cor:rec.log} below, we need to choose $\widetilde r$ sufficiently greater than $r$ in order to increase the difference $\widetilde r-r$ and to satisfy conditions \eqref{xi.3.x.rec} and \eqref{rec.1a.rec}; on the other hand larger function $\widetilde r(x)$ produces smaller values of $e^{\widetilde R(x)}$, so the choice of a suitable $\widetilde r$ is a rather delicate task in each particular case. \begin{theorem} Let the drift condition \eqref{r-cond.4.rec} hold.
+which is an unboundedly increasing function because $e^{-\widetilde R(x)}$ is assumed non-integrable at infinity.
+When we apply the next general theorem to particular regular function $r$ in Corollaries \ref{cor:rec} and \ref{cor:rec.log} below, we need to choose $\widetilde r$ sufficiently greater than $r$ in order to increase the difference $\widetilde r-r$ and to satisfy the conditions \eqref{xi.3.x.rec} and \eqref{rec.1a.rec}; on the other hand a larger function $\widetilde r(x)$ produces smaller values of $e^{-\widetilde R(x)}$, so the choice of a suitable $\widetilde r$ is a rather delicate task in each particular case. \begin{theorem} Let the drift condition \eqref{r-cond.4.rec} hold.
 Let